 Lunar surface science:

-In June 2013, head of NPO Lavochkin Viktor Khartov told the ITAR-TASS news agency that in addition to its scientific role, Luna-Glob orbiter (Luna-26) would also play a role of a communications relay station between the Earth and its "sister" lander.
-Obviously, if the launch date, which Khartov quoted as 2016-2017, would remain the same, along with the launch order, the orbiter would only be in place to relay signals for Luna-Resurs, but not for Luna-Glob lander, at least in the first phase of its mission.
-Moreover, in October 2013, the Deputy Designer General at NPO Lavochkin Maksim Martynov told RIA Novosti news agency that Luna-Glob orbiter had been recently dropped from the Federal Space Program and could still be re-instated in 2014.
-At the time, the project existed as a set of documents and several mockups, Martynov said.
+In June 2013, the head of NPO Lavochkin Viktor Khartov told the ITAR-TASS news agency that in addition to its scientific role, the Luna-Glob orbiter (a.k.a.
+Luna-26) would also play a role of a communications relay station between the Earth and its "sister" lander.
+Obviously, if its launch date, (which Khartov quoted as 2016 or 2017), would remain the same, along with the launch order, the orbiter would only be in place to relay signals for Luna-Resurs, but not for Luna-Glob lander, at least in the first phase of its mission.
+Moreover, in October 2013, the Deputy Designer General at NPO Lavochkin Maksim Martynov told RIA Novosti news agency that Luna-Glob orbiter had been recently dropped from the Federal Space Program (which covered the period from 2006 to 2015), but it could be reinstated in 2014, when the next 10-year program would be drafted.
+(At the time, the project did not go beyond blueprints and several mockups, Martynov said.)

 A depiction of the Luna-Glob orbiter circa 2010.
 Credit: IKI

 A Luna-Glob orbiter under a payload fairing of the Soyuz-2/Fregat rocket, as it was envisioned in 2012.
 Credit: Roskosmos

 The Luna-Glob orbiter as of 2012.
 Credit: IKI

 A scale model of Luna-Glob orbiter presented at the Paris Air and Space Show in Le Bourget in June 2013.
 Copyright © 2013 Claude Mourier

 A solar panel structure developed at ONPP Tekhnologia for the Luna-Glob project.

 A depiction of the Luna-Glob orbiter (Luna-26) circa 2017.